johnmmackey/google-utils/README.md

 ```
 The property definitions are the same as the above.
 Note that the `start` and `end` values can be submitted as Javascript Date() objects as they are automatically serialized to ISO8601 format.

 The `createEvent` method is asynchronous.
-The returned Promise resolves to an object with the notable property `data.id`, which is the `eventId` of the newly created event.
+The returned Promise resolves to an object with the notable property `data.id`, which is the `id` of the newly created event.

 ### Delete an event
 ```
     let r = await gc.deleteEvent(calendarId, eventId)
 ```
-The property definitions are the same as the above.
+The parameter definitions are as above.

 The `deleteEvent` method is asynchronous.
 The returned Promise resolves to an object with diagnostic information only.

 ### Recurring and Full Day Events
-Recurring events can be read, but they are *flattened* into individual events (each with their own `eventId`).
+Recurring events can be read, but they are *flattened* into individual events (each with their own `id`).
 Recurring events cannot be created.
+Instances of recurring events can be deleted.
 Full Day events are not supported, as they involve timezone ambiguity issues.

 ### Error handling
 The `getCal`, `createEvent`, and `deleteEvent` methods will throw an exception if an error is encountered.
 Potentially useful properties of the `Error` object: